anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 application/pkcs7-mime: note that it only contains the LDevID certificate for the pledge, not the certificate chain.

-[RFC Editor: please delete] /*

-Open Issue: the enrollment response object may also be an application/jose object with a signature of the domain registrar.
-This may be used either to transport additional data which is bound to the LDevID or it may be considered for enrollment status to ensure that in an error case the registrar providing the certificate can be identified.
-According to resolution of issue #8 not needed*/
+Upon reception, the pledge verifies the LDevID certificate.
+When an error occurs during the verification it SHALL be signaled in the reason field of the pledge enroll-status object.

-After successful verification the pledge MUST reply with a status telemetry message as defined in section 5.9.4 of {{RFC8995}}.
+The pledge MUST reply with a status telemetry message as defined in section 5.9.4 of {{RFC8995}}.
 As for the other objects, the defined object is provided with an additional signature using JOSE.
 The pledge generates the enrollment status and provides it in the response message to the registrar-agent.

-The response has the Content-Type "application/jose", signed using the LDevID of the pledge as shown in {{estat}}.
+The response has the Content-Type "application/jose", signed using the freshly provided LDevID of the pledge as shown in {{estat}}.
 As the reason field is optional, it MAY be omitted in case of success.